-Recently I reviewed the Sony BDP-S6700 (review) Blu-ray player and quite liked it as a high-value audio player.
+Recently I reviewed the Sony BDP-S6700 (buy at Amazon), Blu-ray player and quite liked it as a high-value audio player.
 It was versatile enough to handle multiple formats, not just the Blu-ray discs that you saw on the front of the box.
-So I thought I would check out another well-regarded Blu-ray disc player, the Panasonic DP-UB820-K, to see how it held up against the Sony.
+So I thought I would check out another well-regarded Blu-ray disc player, the Panasonic DP-UB820-K (Buy at Amazon), to see how it held up against the Sony.
 Is this $499 player worth the extra money, or would we find that the Sony is still a better value in the modern disc-player space?

 What Makes the Panasonic DP-UB820-K Special?